forestgeo/Climate/README.md

 # ForestGEO Climate Data Portal

-We are in the process of reoranizing this repository; please pardon broken links.

 ## About this repository
 This public repository is a portal for climate data and information for [ForestGEO](http://www.forestgeo.si.edu/) sites.
 It serves two primary functions: